OSInside/kiwi/doc/source/working_with_images/clone_partitions.rst

    There is a limit how many partitions a partition table can hold.
    This also limits how many clones can be created.

+It's important when using the `root_clone` attribute to specify a size for the part of the system that represents the root partition.
+As of today {kiwi}
+does not automatically divide the root partition into two identical pieces.
+In order to create a clone of the partition a size specification is required.
+In the above example the size for root is provided via the `oem-systemsize` element.
+Using a root clone and fixed size values has the following consequences:

+1. The resize capability must be disabled.
+This is done via `oem-resize` element.
+The reason is that only the last partition in the partition table can be resized without destroying data.
+If there is a clone of the root partition it should never be resized because then the two partitions will be different in size and no longer clones of each other

+2. There can be unpartitioned space left.
+In the above example the overall disk size is set to 100G.
+The sum of all partition sizes will be smaller than this value and there is no resize available anymore.
+Depending on the overall size setup for the disk this will leave unpartitioned space free on the disk.

 Use Case
 --------